markmusic27/elo-rating-algorithm/README.md

 > It can be wierd like if you have a probability of **0.75**.

-> _This means that you could win 75% of the games._
+> _This means that you could win 75% of the games and loose the other 25%._

 > _But it also means that you coud win 50% of the games and draw the other 50% of the games._

 > **Either way, we would say the expected score is 0.75**

+**Whenever a player does better than expected, their rating will increse.
+The more surprising that the win is, the more points they will get.
+Up to a max of 32 points.**

+_Nothing special about 32, just a choice that they made._

+**The same way, if a player does worse than expected, their rating will decrease up to 32 poibts.**

+---

+## 🛥 Formula 2 (The Update Formula)

+Throughout a tournament, a players raiting **is updated using an update formula.**